isabelhabicht/isabelhabicht.github.io/_pages/about.md

 <br><br>
 ## News

-🗽 I’m excited to be participating in the <a href="https://www.populationassociation.org/paa2025/home" target="_blank">Population Association of America (PAA) 2025 Annual Meeting</a>, which will take place from **April 2–5, 2025**, in Washington, D.C.!
-If you're attending, feel free to reach out — I’d love to connect.
+🗽 I’m excited to be participating in the <a href="https://www.populationassociation.org/paa2025/home" target="_blank">Population Association of America (PAA) 2025 Annual Meeting</a>, which will take place from <strong>April 2–5, 2025</strong>, in Washington, D.C.!
+I’ll be presenting my research titled <i>"Justice Principles in the Allocation of Parental Leave Within Couples"</i> — you can find the pre-print <a href="https://osf.io/preprints/osf/nryug_v1" target="_blank">here</a> 📄.
+If you're attending, feel free to reach out — I’d love to connect!

 <br><br>
-## Bluesky Update
+## Bluesky
 {% raw %}
 <!-- Responsive Bluesky feed embed -->
 <style>